Four months ago only the most avid of golf fans knew the name Shubhankar Sharma.

 The 21 year old Indian finished 69th out of 147 players at the final stage of 2017 European Tour Qualifying School, but that hasn't stopped him in 2018.
-His season started with a top ten in Hong Kong and was quickly followed by two wins at the Joburg Open and most recently at the Maybank Championship, leading to his WGC debut in Mexico.
+His season started with a top ten in Hong Kong and was quickly followed by two wins at the Joburg Open and most recently at the Maybank Championship, leading to his World Golf Championships debut in Mexico.

-Today, Augusta National Golf Club announced that Sharma has accepted an invitation to this year's Masters Tournament meaning the Indian will make his Major debut in April.
+Augusta National Golf Club offered Sharma an invitation to this year's Masters Tournament, meaning the Indian will make his Major debut this week.
 With that in mind, we thought we would provide fans with more information about one of golf's most exciting rising stars.

 1) He is from the same town as Jeev Milkha Singh